RESEARCH STARTER

 Many automobiles have four cylinders, each housing one piston.
 However, larger or more powerful engines may feature other configurations.
 Some vehicles have six cylinders, frequently three on each side that are angled inward into a V shape.
 This is called a V6 engine.
 Vehicles with eight cylinders are often arranged in the same way, and are referred to as having V8 engines.
 Vehicles are often marketed based on V6, V8, and similar distinctions that help to indicate their level of engine power.

-At the end of the camshaft are cam gears that turn a timing belt, which links the camshaft to the crankshaft located below the cylinders.
+A timing belt, timing chain, or gear system links the camshaft to the crankshaft located below the cylinders.
 The crankshaft is a revolving bar under the pistons that helps to balance the pistons and to receive and transfer the mechanical energy produced by the pistons.
 The timing belt allows the camshaft and crankshaft to work in perfect coordination with the piston strokes, thus creating a single, unified, highly efficient process that creates and transfers energy as quickly as possible.

 The crankshaft also connects to a flywheel that connects the aforementioned engine parts to the transmission.
-The transmission is a machine that works alongside, and as part of, the overall workings of the engine.
+The transmission is a machine that works with the engine as part of the vehicle’s drivetrain.
 In short, the transmission contains the gears for the car that help it regulate the energy produced in the engine and the resulting speed and behavior of the vehicle.
-Most car transmissions contain five or six sets of gears, along with belts or chains that connect the gears.
+Transmissions use gear ratios or similar mechanisms to regulate how power from the engine reaches the wheels.
 Via a complex process, these gears connect the driver’s controls, mainly the gas pedal, with the engine to ensure that the vehicle is getting the amount of power it needs to work correctly.

 Transmissions may be manual, meaning they are controlled by the driver’s commands, or automatic, meaning they are regulated by a computer in the engine.
-Automatic transmissions are widely popular and more common in modern automotive engines, but many drivers prefer the hands-on control over car performance afforded by manual transmissions.
+Automatic transmissions are widely popular and more common in modern automobiles, but many drivers prefer the hands-on control over car performance afforded by manual transmissions.

 In general, transmissions seek to balance the speed and acceleration of the vehicle so that the engine produces the lowest amount of power to meet the driver’s needs.
 This ensures that the engine does not go so fast that its gears or other structures risk damaging themselves, and that the car uses its fuel in a controlled way rather than simply burning it all quickly.
 The transmission also helps the driver moderate the speed of the vehicle, which contributes greatly to road safety and ease of use.
 Transmissions are critical for modern cars.
 Without transmissions, vehicles would be hard to start, stop, or control in any way.

 Aside from all of these mechanical devices, automotive engines need certain additional materials to operate smoothly.
 One is air, which is fed into the engine from outside and run through a filter before being piped into the engine.
-Air helps to increase the power of the combustions as well as remove the exhaust afterward.
+Air supplies the oxygen needed for combustion.

 The other crucial input into the engine is fuel, typically gasoline, which travels to the engine via a pipeline from the fuel tank that is usually located toward the rear of the vehicle.
 The fuel is propelled by a pump near the tank and run through a fuel filter near the base of the engine before it is released into the ports above the cylinders.
 Fuel injectors are precisely tuned sprayers that insert the correct amount of fuel into each cylinder when necessary; too much or too little could lead to serious mechanical problems or even dangers.

 Automotive engines, like other machines, generate heat as they operate.
 To counter this, modern automotive engines feature powerful cooling systems.
-These systems pipe chemicals known as antifreeze through the engine to regulate the temperature.
+These systems pipe coolant, usually a mixture of water and antifreeze, through the engine to regulate the temperature.
 The hot engine generally significantly increases the temperature of the antifreeze, which then cycles out of the engine into the radiator to be cooled by fans.
 Once cooled, the antifreeze can be recirculated through the engine.
 A thermostat monitors the temperature and regulates the amount of antifreeze needed in the engine versus what is being cooled in the radiator.
+In 2024, the U.S. Environmental Protection Agency finalized stricter emissions standards for light-duty and medium-duty vehicles beginning with model year 2027.

 Bibliography